eerohele/useless/README.md

 ## How it works

-Useless establishes a WebSocket connection that mediates your code between an nREPL server and your browser.
+Useless establishes a WebSocket connection that mediates your code between a prepl server and your browser.

-By default, Useless starts an nREPL server and connects to it.
+By default, Useless starts an prepl server and connects to it.
 That means that you can evaluate any Clojure code and any code that uses whatever dependencies Useless might have at that point in time.